Skills based hiring for a more inclusive workforce

 Benefits of skills-based hiring for organizations

-- Enhanced employee engagement: Employees feel valued and understood when they are evaluated on their abilities, which can lead to increased motivation and dedication.
+3. Enhanced employee engagement: Employees feel valued when they're evaluated on their abilities, which drives motivation and commitment.

-- Cost-effective: Hiring for skills instead of experience can save training expenses because fresh hires are already familiar with the desired responsibilities (although you should still consider upskilling!)
+4. Cost-effective: Hiring for skills can reduce training expenses because new hires already have a handle on the core responsibilities — though you should still plan for ongoing upskilling.

 Examples of skills-based hiring in action

-Companies such as Google, IBM, and Apple have famously embraced this trend, getting rid of degree requirements for various professions and instead assessing candidates through technical tests, hands-on assignments, and problem-solving scenarios.
+Companies like Google, IBM, and Apple have famously embraced this shift, dropping degree requirements for various roles and instead evaluating candidates through technical tests, hands-on assignments, and problem-solving scenarios.

 How to implement skills-based hiring